 Variable names Value Description &fire Fire ignition and fuel parameters ifire 0 No fires will be simulated.
-1 Fires will be simulated, using the tracer scheme to represent the flaming front interface (not active).
 2 Fires will be simulated, using the level set method to represent the movement of the interface. fire_fuel_read 0 How to set the fuel data -1: real data from WPS O: set to a homogeneous distribution of fire_fuel_cat everywhere 1: The spatial distribution of fuel categories is to be specified as a function of terrain altitude.
 (The user specifies a custom function.) fire_wind_height 2.
 Height to which horizontal wind components are interpolated for fire spread calculations.
-(Default: 6.096 m)
+(Default: 6.096 m, more appropriate is fuel depth - 0.1 - 2. m)